 Since moving to the Coachella Valley in 2003, the Goldens have immersed themselves in the community, supporting multiple organizations through philanthropic support and volunteerism.
-They have given of themselves to more than 20 organizations since 2003, donating countless hours and $7.1 million, including the lead gift to support the opening of Loma Linda University Children’s Health – Indio Clinic in the city’s downtown.
+They have given of themselves to more than 20 organizations since 2003, donating countless hours and $7.1 million, including the lead gift to support the opening of Loma Linda University Children’s Health – Indio in the city’s downtown.
 The clinic’s Jill and Barry Golden Pavilion was named in recognition of their generous gift for the facility, which is the largest pediatric clinic in the area.

 Since the Pavilion opened, Jill has continued to serve as an ambassador for Loma Linda University Children’s Health and its goal to provide care for the underserved population in the community.